 Step 1: Make the Homemade Whipped Cream

-You can of course use store-bought whipped cream for this recipe but I’M TELLING YOU, take 5 minutes and make homemade instead.
+You can of course use store-bought whipped cream — or dairy free whipped cream like SoDelicious Coconut Whip — for this recipe but I’M TELLING YOU, take 5 minutes and make homemade instead.
 There are few things better than homemade whipped cream, and it’s such a cinch to make.

 Add heavy whipping cream and vanilla to the bowl of an electric mixer (or in a glass bowl if you’re using a hand mixer,) that’s been chilled in the freezer then gradually add powdered sugar while the mixer is on low.
 Turn the speed up as the cream thickens then whip until you have…whipped cream!